aksh-sood/terraform-modules/README.md

       - SQS
     - Kubernetes
       - Baton Application Namepspaces
+    - Utilities
+      - Cloudflare

-Documentation to the relevant resources can be found in [AWS](./aws/README.md) , [Kubernetes](./kubernetes/README.md) ,[Commons](./commons/README.md) and [FX ADMIN](./fx-admin/README.md)
+Documentation to the relevant resources can be found in [AWS](./aws/README.md), [Kubernetes](./kubernetes/README.md), [Commons](./commons/README.md) and [FX ADMIN](./fx-admin/README.md)

 # WHY MULTIPLE FOLDERS

-Following single folder structure ,the Kubernetes provider configuration is not compatible as is giving many issues in execution of the script as it is not supporting runtime configuration changes resulting in failure of connection to the EKS cluster or failure in creation of Kubernetes resources .
+Following the single folder structure, the Kubernetes provider configuration is not compatible.
+It is causing many issues in the execution of the script as it does not support runtime configuration changes, resulting in a failure to connect to the EKS cluster or in the creation of Kubernetes resources.

-Also the corresponding structure and resources would be to big , even if the change happens in a single resource ,terraform refreshes the entire state file to detect the changes which  would cause significant delay in the apply and plan operations .
+Additionally, the corresponding structure and resources would be too large.
+Even if a change occurs in a single resource, Terraform refreshes the entire state file to detect the changes, causing a significant delay in the apply and plan operations.

-Terraform community also suggests to keep these folders separate for better management and because of their limitations.
+The Terraform community also suggests keeping these folders separate for better management and due to their limitations.

-The [commons](./commons/) folder is used a a utility acroos multiple folders with common resources being created across multiple folders adn acts as a universla module for other folders.
+The [commons](./commons/) folder is used a utility across multiple folders with common resources being created across multiple folders adn acts as a universal module for other folders.

 The [FX Admin](./fx-admin/) folder deals with the creation of resources strictly for the admin account which distributes the messages to other customer accounts .